PluralKit/PluralKit/docs/content/user-guide.md

 A system member can have an associated color value.
 This color is *not* displayed as a name color on proxied messages due to a Discord limitation, but it's shown in member cards, and it can be used in third-party apps, too.
-To set a member color, use the `pk;member color` command with [a hexadecimal color code](https://htmlcolorcodes.com/), like so, using either the member name or display name:
+To set a member color, use the `pk;member color` command with [a hexadecimal color code](https://htmlcolorcodes.com/), like so:

     pk;member Jo color #ff0000
     pk;m Skyler color #87ceeb